Homeowners Insurance in Clermont, Florida

 How Much Is Homeowners Insurance in Clermont, Florida?

-While Florida has some of the highest home insurance rates in the nation, Clermont premiums come in about 20% below the state average.
-These relatively affordable rates are largely due to the city’s inland location that shields it from much of the potentially destructive hurricanes that threaten the coastline and drive up premiums in towns on the Atlantic and Gulf.
+Florida has some of the highest home insurance rates in the nation due to hurricane risk, high property values, and other factors.
+While Clermont’s inland location shields it from much of the potentially destructive hurricanes that threaten the coastline, its premiums are still fairly high for Florida standards.

 Rates vary by carrier because companies have slightly different ways of underwriting.
 Underwriting is a company’s method of risk analysis.
 When offering coverage, providers weigh many factors about you and your property to determine your risk levels.
 Their procedures determine different premiums.